Choosing a bong

 How much should a decent bong cost?

-You can find good quality entry-level bongs around $30-$100 range.
+You can find good quality entry-level bongs in the $30-$100 range.
 However, high-end prices start at $200.

 You Now Have Everything You Need to Choose a Bong Online

-Remember, stick to the tried and tested basics of the five points we highlighted and you won't go wrong.
+Remember, stick to the tried-and-tested basics of the five points we highlighted, and you won't go wrong.

 ← Older Post Newer Post →